 AT is Documented in the IEP

-The law is very clear that assistive technology is to be included in a student’s IEP.
+The law is very clear that AT is to be included in a student’s IEP.
 Documenting AT in the IEP ensures there is a clear understanding of the AT devices and services that are needed for the student as identified by the IEP team.
 There are several places in the IEP that are appropriate for documenting AT.
 However, it is more important that the information regarding AT be included in the IEP than where that specific information is included.
 The following are areas that can include AT:

 A. Overall Objective Statements